 4.9 It is recommended that the charge for parking within the pay and display shared use/permit holder bays reflect the standard charges applied to these types of bays in the borough, at the time of consultation.
-The cost will be £1 per hour, with a maximum stay of up to 2 hours.
+The cost will be £1 per hour, with a maximum stay of either 2 hours or 10 hours dependant of the location of the bays.
 Purchase of tickets will be available before 8.30am.